Analysis | The two ways a pandemic relief bill could pass, explained

 Democrats are confident they could use a process called reconciliation to pass a relief bill without getting a single Republican to vote with them.

-It’s a process that has been around since the 1970s and was essentially meant to make it easier for the House and the Senate to reconcile differences in budget and tax bills.
+It’s a process that has been around since the 1970s and was meant to make it easier for the House and the Senate to reconcile differences in budget and tax bills.
 There’s no filibustering of a reconciliation bill; it doesn’t take 60 votes to end debate, and no individual senator can speak on the Senate floor endlessly to delay a vote.
 Debate on reconciliation bills is limited to 20 hours.

 It’s been used to get some key pieces of legislation passed over the years, including the Bush tax cuts of 2001, a bill that amended the Affordable Care Act in 2010, and Trump’s 2017 tax cuts.